Back in our high school days between 1996-2001, we were always dubbed the “weird” or “eccentric” kid in class.

 It also helped us understand our own penchant for silliness wasn’t weird, it was just about being self-deprecating, witty, and fun.

-And if Izzard could do it to such a spectacular standard, why should we benefit?
-It was certainly a most liberating thing for us.
+And if Izzard could do it to such a spectacular standard, why shouldn’t we benefit from it all?
+It was certainly a most liberating life moment majigger for us.

 For which we must thank Izzard, as we watched this shows repeatedly for many years on end.
 And they’re kind of stuck verbatim in our brains.